 Commodore Format, meanwhile, was celebrating its second birthday and was more popular than ever.
 60,045 copies a month were sold in the first half of 1992, proving that the UK still gave a damn about the C64.
 It didn’t mean that time wasn’t marching on, though: whilst this month’s cover was dedicated to Disney’s blockbuster Hook, the C64 version was a scaled down conversion from the Super Nintendo.
-Its consoley, NES-ish graphics were OK but reviewer James Leach correctly observed that the C64 was capable of more.
-Sadly, this was really the way things would be in the last commercial months of the machine: the big titles were hurried conversions of software designed to run on much more powerful hardware.
-This, as we’ll see in future installments of Issue Review, would reach a tragic climax with US Gold’s horrendous Commodore interpretation of Streetfighter 2.
+Its consoley, NES-ish graphics were decent but reviewer James Leach correctly observed that the C64 was capable of a better game if they’d write one specifically for it.
+Sadly, this was really the way things would be in the last commercial months of the machine: the big titles were conversions of software designed to run on much more powerful hardware.
+This, as we’ll see in future installments of our issue by issue guide, would reach a tragic climax with US Gold’s horrendous Commodore interpretation of Streetfighter 2.

 A PRESENT FOR YOU ALL!